AluBhorta/UCSPy-Engine/README.md

 python main.py solver --save_logs=True <algo>
 ```

-The logs can be used to aumatically generate performance plots like this:
+The logs can be used to automatically generate performance plots like this:

 ![sample-log-plot](data/img/sample-log-plot.png)